redtexts/texts/robingoodfellow_2002_marx_engels_democracy.md

-1. it has usually been pushed back behind analyses that display more ideology than truly scientific thought (we are thinking particularly of Bordiguism's theorization of anti-democratism)
+1. it has usually been pushed back behind analyses that display more ideology than truly scientific thought (we are thinking particularly of Bordigism's theorization of anti-democratism)
 2. contrary to what we, among others, had thought, the democratic movement has, over the last two decades, shown itself capable of historic initiative.
 We are thinking of the German reunifications,